OneHourGameJam/OneHourGameJam/README.md

 You can now find your local version of 1hgj at: http://192.168.48.49

 This will setup a scotchbox vagrant box with 1hgj fully installed.
-You only need to set up the admin user.
+You only need to set up the admin user (see below in "First Startup").
 You will be able to develop as you would normally.

 ## Manually:
 What you need is a web server capable of running PHP, for example Apache.